 To maintain readability, the website uses black for the text.
 Other than that, there’s a good amount of white space to balance out the abundance of colors.

 The website is also quite user-friendly.
-For instance, if you don’t know what event to check out, the search function can recommend you an exhibition based on your character.
+For instance, if you don’t know what event to check out, the search function can recommend an exhibition based on your character.

 Simply Chocolate has an impressive online store.
 Though it might look unconventional to some, its design elements set it apart from most eCommerce websites.

-For example, the navigation menu uses a sideways layout for a unique spin, while the page interactions also make the user experience more dynamic.
+For example, the navigation menu uses a sideways layout for a unique spin, while the page interactions also make the browsing experience more dynamic.
 This might seem like a trivial feature, but it can encourage visitors to stay on your website longer.

-This online florist website is an excellent example of a simple yet stunning eCommerce store.
+Beautifully designed, this online florist website is an excellent example of a simple yet stunning eCommerce store.

 Design-wise, the website looks minimal but colorful.
 The white background balances the vibrant product shots, while the green call-to-action buttons are easily noticeable.